Rick Reynolds, LCSW

 Misery is increased when we focus on what is lacking rather than the blessings we have.

-We move into self-deception, extolling our virtues, minimizing our faults and falsely believing we deserve better.
+We move into self-deception, extolling our virtues, minimizing our faults, and falsely believing we deserve better.
 We make it our spouse's fault that we're cheating, as we're forced (or think we're forced) to go outside the marriage to get our needs met.

 If life is viewed through that kind distorted lens, it's tempting to start dreaming of something different as a way of escape.
 It's interesting how easily we're deceived into thinking our problems will be solved by a change in circumstances.

 Sadly, nothing could be further from the truth.
 External fixes rarely work and almost never last.
 The only type of baggage that never gets lost in transit is our personal baggage.
 That baggage never fails to show up at the new address!
-That baggage never fails to show up at the new address.

 Fantasy is the window to our soul.
 The illusions we create through fantasy and acting out reveal what's broken about us, NOT what's wrong with our mate.